Andros Townsend: Everton

 Townsend signed for Everton on 20 July 2021 on a two-year contract upon the expiry of his contract with Crystal Palace.

 Townsend made his debut on 14 August 2021, assisting Richarlison's goal as Everton came from behind to beat Southampton 3–1 on the opening day of the season.
 On 24 August 2021, Townsend scored the winning goal in an EFL Cup round two fixture against Huddersfield Town.
-On 13 September 2021, Townsend scored his first Premier League goal for Everton, smashing in a long range effort from 30 yards to put Everton ahead as they went on to beat Burnley 3–1; this goal would then win him the Premier League Goal of the Month award.
+On 13 September 2021, Townsend scored his first Premier League goal for Everton, smashing in a long-range effort from 30 yards to put Everton ahead as they went on to beat Burnley 3–1; this goal won him the Premier League Goal of the Month award.